paulmsft/devopsohdemo/iac/terraform/README.md

-Testing PR deployment with summary job.
+Testing PR deployment with a summary job.